Treats schizophrenia (a mental disorder). Used alone or together with other medicines to treat patients with schizoaffective disorder.

 Warnings While Using This Medicine

-- Make sure your doctor knows if you are pregnant or breastfeeding, or if you have kidney disease, liver disease, diabetes, breast cancer, brain tumor, stomach or bowel blockage, Reye's syndrome, Parkinson's disease, trouble with swallowing, or a history of seizures or neuroleptic malignant syndrome (NMS).
+- Make sure your doctor knows if you are pregnant or breastfeeding, or if you have kidney disease, liver disease, diabetes, breast cancer, brain tumor, high cholesterol in the blood, stomach or bowel blockage, Reye's syndrome, Parkinson's disease, trouble with swallowing, or a history of seizures or neuroleptic malignant syndrome (NMS).
 Tell your doctor if you have any kind of blood vessel or heart problems, including low blood pressure, heart failure, a low amount of blood, heart rhythm problems (such as QT prolongation), or a history of a heart attack or stroke.
 Also tell your doctor if you have ever had thoughts of hurting yourself.

 - This medicine is not approved to treat behavior disorders in older people who have dementia.
 Using this medicine to treat this problem could increase the risk of death.
 This risk has not been shown for the approved uses of this medicine.